 ThingLink’s 360 Image Library is a curated collection of professional 360 images from culturally relevant natural and historic sites.
 You can use the images to create virtual tours and immersive learning experiences that let your learners travel virtually across the world.

 Talk to a product expert

 To find out more about what ThingLink can offer, please schedule an online meeting with one of our friendly product experts below.

 How can you access the 360 Image Library?

+We know educators would like to create their own virtual tours using 360 imagery, but may not have access to a 360-degree camera.
 The library features over 50 new scenes such as Antarctica, California State Parks, Desert Habitats, and Medieval Europe.
 You can also find a stunning series of shots from selected destinations such as CERN, The Palace of Versailles and Taj Mahal.
 Now anyone can use ThingLink’s 360 Image Library to explore historical landmarks, visit international capitals and Unesco World Heritage Sites from wherever they are.

-You can easily create a guided tour using ThingLink 360 Image Library: start by following the steps below.
+You can easily create a new tour using ThingLink 360 Image Library: start by following the steps below.
 Most importantly, when you use our library images there’s no need to worry about copyright, you’re covered!